Large Dogs are Part of Everyday Life

 Why People Fear Large Dogs

 Fear of large dogs often stems from a mix of personal experiences and societal influences.
-A child could learn the fear easily from a parent or another care giver who is afraid of large dogs.
+A child could learn the fear easily from a parent or another caregiver who is afraid of large dogs.
 Most animal phobias are rooted in the deeper fear of being out of control.
-A large dog off the lead is not something perceived as controllable so can easily trigger this primitive fear.
-Some other reasons why people pick up a dog phobia are the following:
+A large dog off the lead is not something perceived as controllable, so it can easily trigger this primitive fear.
+Some other reasons why people develop a dog phobia are the following:

 - Media Influence – Sensationalist reports of dog attacks create fear.
 This comes despite data showing that aggression is more about training and environment than breed.
 As you might have read in our other articles, the truth can play little significance when it comes to generating clicks!